percona/pmm/docs/how-to/configure.md

 The findings are reported on the **Advisors > Advisor Insights** page, and an overview is displayed on the Home dashboard.

 The Advisors option is enabled by default.
 Checks are re-fetched and rerun at intervals.

 See [Working with Advisor checks](../get-started/advisors.md).

+### Percona Alerting

+Enables [Percona Alerting](../get-started/alerting.md) and reveals the **Percona templated alerts** option on the **Alerting** page.

+### Backup Management

+Enables [Backup Management](../get-started/backup/index.md) option and reveals the **Backup** page from where you can:

+- Create and restore MongoDB and MySQL backups
+- Automate backup scheduling
+- Set retention policies
+- Monitor your backup and restore activity

-## Public address
+### Public Address

 The address or hostname PMM Server will be accessible at.
 Click **Get from browser** to have your browser detect and populate this field automatically.

-### DBaaS
+### Database as a Service (DBaaS)

 !!! caution alert alert-warning "Caution"
     DBaaS functionality is a technical preview that must be turned on with a server feature flag.
-See [DBaaS](../setting-up/server/dbaas.md).
+See [DBaaS](../dbaas/index.md).

-Enables/disables [DBaaS features](../get-started/dbaas.md) on this server.
+Enables/disables [DBaaS features](../dbaas/get-started.md) on this server.

 !!! caution alert alert-warning "Important"
     Deactivating DBaaS ***does not*** suspend or remove running DB clusters.

-### Alerting

-Enables [Percona Alerting](../get-started/alerting.md) and reveals the **Percona templated alerts** option on the Alerting page.

-### Microsoft Azure Monitoring
+### Microsoft Azure monitoring

 !!! caution alert alert-warning "Caution"
     This is a technical preview feature.

 Activates Microsoft Azure monitoring.

-### Public Address {: #public-address-1 }

-Public address for accessing DBaaS features on this server.

 ## SSH Key